 Students should apply for federal financial aid beginning October 1.
-The earlier a student applies, the earlier decisions can be made.
+The earlier a student applies the earlier decisions can be made.

-Complete the FAFSA application online at the FAFSA website.
+- Complete the FAFSA application online at the FAFSA website.

-- Select “foreign” from the "state" drop-down list
+- Select “foreign” from the State drop-down list.

-You must have a federal student aid user ID and password to complete your FAFSA online.
+- You must have a Federal Student Aid user ID and password to complete your FAFSA online.

-- Students, parents, and borrowers are required to use an FSA ID (formally known as Federal Student Aid PIN), made up of a username and password, to access certain U.S. Department of Education websites.
+- Students, parents, and borrowers are required to use an FSA ID (formally known as Federal Student Aid PIN), made up of a username and password, to access certain US Department of Education websites.
 Your FSA ID is used to confirm your identity when accessing your financial aid information and electronically signing your federal student aid documents.
-If you haven’t logged in to a Federal Student Aid site (such as fafsa.gov or StudentLoans.gov) you will need to create an FSA ID before you can log on in the future.
-If you already have a PIN, you can link your information to your new FSA ID by entering your PIN while registering for your FSA ID.
-(This will save you time when registering for your FSA ID.)
-If you’ve forgotten your PIN, you can either enter the answer to your PIN “challenge question” during the FSA ID registration process to link your PIN, or you can just create your FSA ID from scratch.
+If you haven’t logged in to a Federal Student Aid site (such as fafsa.gov or Studentaid.gov) you will need to create an FSA ID before you can log on in the future.
+If you already have a PIN, you can link your information to your new FSA ID by entering your PIN while registering for your FSA ID, this will save you time when registering for your FSA ID.
+If you’ve forgotten your PIN you can either enter the answer to your PIN challenge question during the FSA ID registration process to link your PIN, or you can just create your FSA ID from scratch.
 A PIN is not required to create an FSA ID.

-- An “Independent” is a student who is enrolled in the graduate portion of the program or a student who is 24 years old or married or the head of a household
+- The Department of Education defines the Dependent as a student who is under the age of 24 years, not married or head of a household.
+Both the student and his or her parents must provide their information on the FAFSA.
+Each must have its own user ID and Password.
+An Independent is a student who is enrolled in the graduate portion of the program or a student who is 24 years old or married or the head of a household.

-- Undergraduate students must complete an entrance interview
+- Undergraduate students must complete an entrance interview.

 - Graduate students must complete an entrance interview for graduate-professional students.

-A Student Aid Report (SAR) will be emailed to you and to the AUC.
+- A Student Aid Report (SAR) will be emailed to you and to the AUC.
 Always retain the SAR for your records.

-The MPN is the legal document, which is your Promise to Repay the loan and any accrued interest and fees to the U.S. Federal Government.
+The MPN is the legal document, which is your promise to repay the loan and any accrued interest and fees to the US Federal Government.
 It explains the terms and conditions of your loans.
 Although you may have previously signed an MPN to receive Direct Loan Program loans, previous MPN’s cannot be used to borrow direct loans.
 Because AUC is a foreign institution you must complete the MPN with each award year.

-Complete the Direct Loan MPNs online
+- Complete the Direct Loan MPNs online

-- You will need your Federal User ID and password to log in.
+- You will need your Federal user ID and password to log In.

-- A parent borrower must sign the MPN with their own User ID.
+- A parent borrower must sign the MPN with their own user ID.

 - Retain a copy of your MPN(s) after you complete the form electronically.